Valery Tereshchenko (academic): History

-He was born in Ekaterinodar (now – Krasnodar), Imperial Russia, the son of deputy district judge.
-In Ekaterinodar he graduated from high school and conservatory, and in Prague graduated from the Department of Economics of the Czech Technical University and Institute for Agricultural Cooperation, where he taught in the latter 1920s.
+Valery Tereshchenko was born in the city of Ekaterinodar (now Krasnodar), in the family of a deputy district judge.
+He completed high school and conservatory studies in his home town, and after the outbreak of the Russian Civil War was mobilised into the ranks of the Whites.
+Following their defeat at the hand of the Bolsheviks Tereshchenko emigrated to Prague, where he graduated from the Department of Economics of the Czech Technical University and from the Russian Institute for Agricultural Cooperation, teaching at the latter in the late 1920s.

 American period

 In 1930 moved to the United States, and graduated from Columbia University in New York.
 Later he became a professor at Columbia, where he taught management courses.

 He worked in the U.S. Department of Agriculture, at a Wall Street firm, and was a counsellor of the American businessman Roswell Garst.